insorker/yori-vue/docs/note/HelloWorld.md

 brief: This is the FIRST 'Hello World'!
 ---

 # Hello World!
-This is yori-vue!
+This is yori-vue! 🎉🎉🎉

-Maybe I should say something...
+Adopted the GitHub Markdown style.

 ```c
 #include <stdio.h>